tpronk/psychojs_experiments/README.md

 # e2e_experiments
-A collection of [PsychoJS](https://github.com/psychopy/psychojs) experiments that serve as feature demonstrations and as end points for automated end-to-end testing.
+A collection of [PsychoPy](https://github.com/psychopy/psychojs)/[PsychoJS](https://github.com/psychopy/psychojs) experiments that serve as teaching demonstrations, experiment templates, and advanced demonstration.
+Some of these experiments also serve as end points for automated end-to-end testing scripts (i.e. test if PsychoJS works on all kinds of different devices, operating systems, and web-browsers).

-Each of the experiments listed below is hosted on [Pavlovia](https://pavlovia.org/)'s GitLab site, where you can find further documentation and clone them for your own purposes.
+For each experiment, I list (1) a link to Pavlovia's GitLab site, where you can find further documentation and clone them for your own purposes; and (2) a link to Pavlovia's Runner, where you can try them out in your web-browser.

-## Basic experiments
+## Teaching demonstrations
+These are basic demonstrations of PsychoPy/PsychoJS components.
-* [e2e_minimal](https://gitlab.pavlovia.org/tpronk/e2e_minimal).
-A minimal experiment: it presents a white square and registers a click or tap reponse.
+* **e2e_minimal.** A minimal experiment: it presents a white square and registers a click or tap reponse.
+[GitLab](https://gitlab.pavlovia.org/tpronk/e2e_minimal), [Runner](https://run.pavlovia.org/tpronk/e2e_minimal/html/)
 * [e2e_polygons](https://gitlab.pavlovia.org/tpronk/e2e_polygons).
 Presents a series of polygons; once with straight orientation and once rotated by 5 degrees to the right.
 * [e2e_img](https://gitlab.pavlovia.org/tpronk/e2e_img).
 Presents a series of bitmaps; once with straight orientation and once rotated by 5 degrees to the right.
 The first pair of bitmaps is in PNG format, while the second pair is in JPG format.
 * [e2e_sound](https://gitlab.pavlovia.org/tpronk/e2e_sound).
 Presents a series of sounds over a background song.
 The sounds are synchronised with a series of images.